end2endzone/end2endzone-hugo/content/blog/2016-03-25-bitreader-an-arduino-library-for-reading-writing-data-as-chunks-of-bits.md

 # Usage

-Create an instance of _BitReader_, _BitWriter_ or _BitAddress_&nbsp;depending on the following optimization switches:
+Create an instance of _BitReader_, _BitWriter_ or _BitAddress_ depending on the following optimization switches:

 * USE_BITADDRESS_SETTER_GETTER
 * USE_SINGLEBIT_MACROS